Good Business Great Stock

 All public company CEO’s have a report card.
 It’s called a long-term stock chart.
 Here is John Swallow’s report card since becoming President of IDR on August 30th, 2013, versus the industry.
 The price of gold is up 75% during this time period.

 When I initially bought shares in IDR a decade ago, I didn’t do so because I held some macro view on fiat currencies or inflation.
 I bought the position because of the people.
 Over the past ten years John and his team built a company under the radar and acquired assets when no one wanted them.
 They built the business when the price of gold was 50% lower than it is now.
-Fast forward to today - IDR has the right assets in the right place at the right time.
+Fast forward to today - IDR has the right people with the right assets in the right locations at the right time.

 Resource companies can trade at 5x or 100x PE’s (Price/Earnings) depending on sentiment and growth expectations.
 Even large miners like Newmont and Hecla don't even have an “E” right now due to layering on so much debt.
 I would estimate IDR is trading at 25x my 2024 earnings estimate.
 I think it’s undervalued.